Hemenway Park: History, location and amenities

 Hemenway Park began operating in 1984.
 The park is located at 401 Ville Drive in northern Boulder City, Nevada, and is 10 acres.
-Visitors can see Lake Mead, which is situated five miles away.
+Visitors can see Lake Mead, which is situated 5 mi away.
 It is about a mile from Boulder City Parkway (known as U.S. Route 93 Business) and two blocks from the route's intersection with Ville Street.
 It is close to the River Mountain Hiking Trail.
 At the park, perched at the hill's summit is the Administration Building.
 Built in 1932, it is the United States Bureau of Reclamation's regional base.

 The park has two tennis courts, a softball field, two horseshoe throwing areas, two picnic spots equipped with barbeque grills, gazebos, and a playground.
 It has signs informing visitors that dogs are not allowed in the park, in accordance with a city ordinance put in place to protect the sheep that frequent the area.
 The Nevada Department of Wildlife installed six educational displays in 2014 discussing the desert bighorn sheep that frequent the park.
 The panels educate readers about the sheep's biology and history.
 James B. Gibson, a Clark County Commissioner, secured $175,000 in funding in 2020 to renovate the park.
 The joint-use deal between the county and the city tapped money from the former's upgrade budget for parks and recreation.
 The grant paid for benches and watering systems.
 It supported the creation of a walking path to keep tourists on the park's edges, helping preserve its center for the sheep.
 It funded signs that provided information about the sheep and the desert plants.
 Around 2023, the park received upgrades such as the refurbishment of the damaged basketball court and the installation of a Whirly Q Spinner in place of a damaged playground piece.
 The city installed two swings, including one that is accessible.